wangrunbo/url-query-parser/README.md

 # url-query-parser

-Parse url query into a map.
+A tooltip of golang for parsing url query into a map.

 ## Installation